 Many companies have even been set up for the very reason of reducing our environmental impact, like delivery carpool platform Shiply, so use companies like this when you can.

-Creativity can save a lot of waste, whether it’s by cleverly using up food past its best or turning old trousers into some summery shorts.
+Creativity is a great green living idea that can save a lot of waste, whether it’s by cleverly using up food past its best or turning old trousers into some summery shorts.
 If you’re stuck for ideas, take a look at Pinterest or YouTube and see tutorials of ways people have upcycled pre-loved items into something more practical.
 Use gift-giving occasions like Christmas or birthdays as times to give handmade gifts like food or decorations rather than overpriced store-bought items surrounded by unnecessary packaging.

 If you’re sick of the commercialism of Christmas and the culture of gift-giving generally, try approaching the subject with your family and/or friends and see if you can initiate ‘secret santa’ instead, or buy gifts for children only and contribute food to the day instead.
 It won’t be just you that’s thinking about it!